patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ## Getting Started

 To set up the server on your Raspberry Pi, you can simply write the image file provided [here](https://drive.google.com/file/d/0B4uA-g8pjDs4QV9ZTmpmdG9xT0U/view) to the Pi.
 You will *not* have to follow the set up instructions below.
-Skip to *How to Use* section for instructions of the app.
+Skip to **How to Use** section for instructions of the app.
 Your Pi will be ready to receive incoming connection.

-Otherwise, if you do *not* want to download the already-set image file, read the instructions below to set up your Pi from scratch.
+Otherwise, if you do *not* want to download the already-set image file, follow the steps below to set up your Pi from scratch.

 ### Set Up Your Raspberry Pi

 * You need a FAT32-formatted 8GB SD card, power supply, and Ethernet cable.
-* Follow the instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to write the image for Raspbian Jessie Lite to the Pi.
+* Follow the instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to write the  Raspbian Jessie Lite image to the Pi.
 * Insert the SD card to the Pi.
 Connect your Pi to the Ethernet and power it up.
 * Follow the instructions [here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) to find the IP address of the Pi.
 * SSH to the Raspberry Pi.